Contact the Waste and Recycling teamContact us

 Food and garden waste recycling bin

-- You will only need to pay the charge if you choose to use the garden waste service.
-It will not be added to your Council Tax.
+You will only need to pay the charge if you choose to use the garden waste service.

-Your food and garden waste bin must be out for collection by 7am on your scheduled day.
+Your brown bin must be out for collection by 7am on your scheduled day.

 - All waste must fit in the bin with the lid closed.

 - No excess waste can be left on the street next to the bin.

 - Food waste can be loose, in kitchen caddy liners or wrapped in newspaper or a paper bag.